USDA-FSA/fsa-design-system/guides/applications/tables.md

 When using the custom CSS classes provided within the Design System, the structure of the table will shift based on the size of the content within the cell.
 The horizontal spacing of the largest text string or element will determine the width of each column.
 A Developer shall not hardcode the width or height of the table or table cells.

-Tables should be used only to display tabular data, and shall not be used to structure a page or provide a mechanism for layout.
+__Tables should be used only to display tabular data__, and shall not be used to structure a page or provide a mechanism for layout.
 Tables used for the purpose of layout are generally not 508 compliant.
 Developers shall utilize the [FSA Design System Grids]( {{ site.baseurl }}/visual-style/grid/ ) in order to structure their content on a page.

 ## Default Table Style